PyratLabs/ansible-role-k3s/README.md

 ## Contributors

-Contributions from the community are very welcome, but please read the [contributing guidelines](CONTRIBUTING.md) before doing so, this will help make things as streamlined as possible.
+Contributions from the community are very welcome, but please read the [contribution guidelines](CONTRIBUTING.md) before doing so, this will help make things as streamlined as possible.

 Also, please check out the awesome